KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

         ```

    Path to any key representing a YAML object
-   : Example 1 is for the path `spec.registry`.
+   : This example is for the path `spec.registry`.

         ```yaml
         config: